mikrono/tModLoaderWiki_kr_ko/TooltipLine.md

 - "PrefixAccMeleeSpeed" - The melee speed modifier of the accessory prefix.
 - "SetBonus" - The set bonus description of the armor set.
 - "Expert" - Tells whether the item is from expert-mode.
+- "SpecialPrice" - Tells the alternate currency price of an item.
+- "Price" - Tells the price of an item.